tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

 7. opinionated based on commons and defaults

-8. binding form model to form control and view which mean you create the form model and any updates on it will be reflected on _UI_ and on form controls
-9. flexibility to customize UI , UI that uou want , UI can change but forms, inputs, validations are concepts that are the same.
+8. flexibility to customize UI , UI that uou want , UI can change but forms, inputs, validations are concepts that are the same.

 ## Dependencies